joanpadolina/browser-technologies-1920/README.md

 ### Javascript

-* Zoek uit welke problemen ze kunnen veroorzaken (verzamel cijfers, meningen, ervaringen)
+* Search the problems

 https://www.searchenginepeople.com/blog/stats-no-javascript.html

-An research in 2010 showed home many user has turned of javascript whilst visiting the populair website Yahoo!.
+Aresearch in 2010 showed how many users has turned of javascript whilst visiting the populair website Yahoo!.
 The website has been visited by many people and the donut diagram shows that only 2% has javascript turn of.

 <img src="./readme%20assets/yahoo.png">

 This would be 200 out of 10.000 visitors.
 So you'll wonder if it's worth changing for that group of people and why would you change it?
-The only this they are missing are some interaction or functionalities.
+The only thing they are missing are some interaction or functionalities.

 https://gds.blog.gov.uk/2013/10/21/how-many-people-are-missing-out-on-javascript-enhancement/